jitenderayadav/online-retail-sales-customer-segmentation-analysis/README.md

 ## Project Overview

+As part of my Data Analytics learning journey, I worked on a real-world retail dataset to practice SQL, Power BI, data cleaning, business analysis, and customer segmentation.

-This project analyzes transactional data from a UK-based online retail company that primarily sells gifts, decorative items, stationery, and household products.
+The dataset contains transactional records from a UK-based online retailer that sells gifts, decorative items, stationery, and household products.

-Using SQL Server and Power BI, the project transforms raw transaction data into actionable business insights by analyzing sales performance, customer purchasing behavior, product contribution, and customer retention opportunities through RFM (Recency, Frequency, Monetary) segmentation.
+The objective of this project was to transform raw transaction data into meaningful insights by analyzing sales performance, customer purchasing behavior, product contribution, and customer retention opportunities using RFM (Recency, Frequency, Monetary) Analysis.

-The goal was to help stakeholders understand what drives revenue, identify valuable customer groups, uncover churn risks, and support data-driven business decisions.

 ---

-# Business Problem

-The company processes thousands of transactions but lacks visibility into:

-* Which products contribute the most revenue
-* When customers are most likely to purchase
-* How revenue changes over time
+# Why I Built This Project

+While learning SQL and Power BI, I wanted to work on a realistic business dataset instead of only practicing syntax and visualization techniques.

+This project helped me understand how data analysts:

+* Clean raw transactional data
+* Analyze business performance
+* Identify sales trends
+* Understand customer behavior
-* Which customers generate the highest value
+* Segment customers based on value
-* Which customers are likely to churn

-Without these insights, the business may lose valuable customers, miss revenue opportunities, and make less effective marketing and inventory decisions.
+* Generate actionable recommendations from data

 ---

 # Project Objectives

-This analysis was designed to answer the following business questions:
+The project was designed to answer the following questions:

+### Sales Performance

-1. How much revenue has the business generated?
+* How much revenue did the business generate?
+* How many orders were placed?
+* What is the average order value?

+### Product Analysis

-2. Which products contribute the highest share of revenue?
+* Which products contribute the most revenue?
-3. What are the peak purchasing hours?
+* Which products are most important to the business?

+### Customer Behavior

+* When are customers most likely to place orders?
-4. How does revenue change throughout the year?
+* How does purchasing activity vary throughout the day?

-5. How many customers are active?
-6. What is the average order value?
+### Customer Segmentation

-7. Which customer segments are most valuable?
+* Which customers are most valuable?
-8. Which customer segments are at risk of churn?
+* Which customers are at risk of becoming inactive?
+* How can customer retention be improved?

 ---

 # Dataset Information

-**Dataset:** Online Retail

-**Source:** UK-based Online Retail Store
+Dataset: Online Retail

-The dataset contains transactional records including:

-* Customer ID
+Business Type:
+UK-based online retailer selling gifts, decorative items, stationery, and household products.

+Key Columns:

-* Invoice Number
+* InvoiceNo
-* Invoice Date
+* StockCode
-* Product Description
+* Description
-* Quantity Purchased
+* Quantity
+* InvoiceDate
+* UnitPrice
-* Unit Price
+* CustomerID
 * Country

-The dataset represents real-world e-commerce transactions and is commonly used for customer segmentation and sales analysis.

 ---

 # Tools Used

-* SQL Server
+* SQL Server (Data Cleaning & Analysis)
-* Power BI
+* Power BI (Dashboard Development & Visualization)
-* SQL Views
-* Window Functions (NTILE)
-* RFM Analysis
-* Data Visualization
-* Business Analytics
+* Microsoft Excel (Data Exploration)

 ---